How Freddie Prinze Jr. and Sarah Michelle Gellar Managed to Pull Off the Impossible With Their Romance - E! Online

 "When I had kids, I sort of reevaluated my life," Gellar reflected to POPSUGAR in 2017.
 "You realize our society is such a technologically savvy and advanced community, but what are those moments where you really connect?
 Where you put the phones down and you really have that one-on-one moment.
 I had this epiphany and I realized everything in my life was around food.
 Whether that's having dinner at your home in the kitchen or you're hanging out with friends, those are where the memories happen."

 So they make them count, committing to regular family dinners with few distractions.
-"Some people say our expectations are a little higher than most," she admitted to Us Weekly last February.
+"Some people say our expectations are a little higher than most," she admitted to Us Weekly in February 2020.
 "We have no phones at the table.
 We sit, we all have dinner together."

 After all, they know just how important one seemingly insignificant meal can turn out to be.